-The state produces about 60 lakh kilogram of wool, mostly from the crossbred animals and suitable making apparel.
-Out of available wool, only 30 per cent is used by J&K in public and private sectors.
-The rest finds its way in raw form to neighboring states such as Punjab and Himachal Pradesh for value addition due to inadequate processing facility in the state.
+The state produces about 60 lakh kilogram of wool, mostly from crossbred animals and suitable making apparel.
+Out of available wool, only 30 per cent is used by J&K in the public and private sectors.
+The rest finds its way in raw form to neighbouring states such as Punjab and Himachal Pradesh for value addition due to inadequate processing facilities in the state.
 A large quantity of raw wool is also sold to Rajasthan for manufacturing and industrial application.

 The Central Sheep and Wool Research Institute (CSWRI) Avikanagar was appointed as consulting agency after an MoU (Memorandum of understanding) was signed between CSWRI and J&K Sheep and Sheep Products Development Board (JKSSPDB).

-Before signing the MoU, Dr S.A.Karim, Director CSWRI along with Dr D B Shakyawar, principal scientist and head, Textile Manufacture and Textile Chemistry visited the units of JKI, JKSSPDB, JK Handloom Development Corporation (HDC) in February 2011.
+Before signing the MoU, Dr SA Karim, Director CSWRI along with Dr D B Shakyawar, principal scientist and head, of Textile Manufacture and Textile Chemistry visited the units of JKI, JKSSPDB, JK Handloom Development Corporation (HDC) in February 2011.

 The only portion of wool produced in the state is used for felting into Namdha making which is used locally and also exported to European countries.
-“Local consumption of the wool produced in the state is limited to making of Namdhas and to some extent cheddars and local patto (tweed),” reads the report.
+“Local consumption of the wool produced in the state is limited to the making of Namdhas and to some extent cheddars and local patto (tweed),” reads the report.
 The local consumption of the wool produced in the state is not more than 30 to 40 per cent.

-The team monitored the state and status of these units and suggested measures to be implemented on ground.
+The team monitored the state and status of these units and suggested measures to be implemented on the ground.

 J&K WOOLEN INDUSTRY